-Luani allowed a receiver to "cross face" and then baited QB Brent Rypien into the throw.
-You see running backs juke and make tacklers miss, in the defensive backfield a step one way or a hip twitch is the juke, and an unaware throw is the missed tackle.
+For example, Luani allowed a receiver to "cross face" and then baited QB Brent Rypien into the throw that Luani intercepted.
+On offense, you see running backs juke and make tacklers miss.
+In the defensive backfield, a step one way or a hip twitch is the juke, and an unaware throw is the missed tackle.

 Atta Boy: Tavares Martin Jr.

 WSU has receivers for days.
-And because there is an 8-man or so rotation, I don’t feel Falk ever really feels confident enough in hitting his drop and letting it fly to anyone not wearing No. 9.
+And because there is an 8-man-plus rotation, I don’t feel Falk ever really feels confident enough in hitting his drop and letting it fly to anyone not wearing No. 9.

-Boise’s game plan was designed (successfully) around throwing jump balls in one-on-one situations.
-WSU must test opponents' defensive backfields not in an act of desperation, but in due diligence.
+Boise’s game plan was designed (successfully) around having WSU throw jump balls in one-on-one situations.
+The Cougars must test opponents' defensive backfields not in an act of desperation, but in due diligence.

 Field goal block: Die a Slow Death

 It is easy to forget the 21 other people on the field when the field goal kicker misses a try, but the beauty of this game is every piece must be functioning to have a good product.
-No one likes field goal protection, the defense gets to tee off on you and NEVER after a good win has anyone after a game reminisced about their great FG protection.
+No one on offense likes lining up for field-goal protection -- the defense gets to tee off on you and NEVER after a good win has anyone reminisced about the great FG protection.

 That means every man up front must interlock and hold the line for the time needed to get the kick off.
-This effort is made easier with technique, a technique WSU was lacking on Saturday night.
+This effort is made easier with technique -- a technique WSU was lacking on Saturday nigh in Boiset.

 Don't get lost in this play’s simplicity - snap, hold, kick.
 For the O-line it is one simple power step.
 But against BSU there was a breakdown, a lack of focus and attention to detail.
 Every man takes his one power step and solidifies the wall by shoving his knee into the back of the knee next to you, interlocking the unit as one.
 But the six-inch step to the right became a pick-up-and-drop-step, leaving a crease that will be exploited by a good player.

-With leverage lost and no interlocking mechanism, WSU was pushed back and a hand got in the way.
+With leverage lost and no interlocking mechanism, WSU was pushed back and a hand got in the way of Erik Powell's critical field goal attempt.
 Was the kick low?
 Maybe, but the "block point" is supposed to be the line of scrimmage, not three yards into the backfield.
 So even if it were low, the play failed up front.
 This simple play, the one teams rep in camp and (generally) spend three periods a week focusing on, was the one play WSU took off on Saturday.
-And in football, the moment you aren’t going 100 percent is the moment you get hurt - either on the field or on the scoreboard.
+And in football, the moment you aren’t going 100 percent is the moment you get hurt, either on the field or on the scoreboard.

 I loved seeing Leach’s fire after the game.
-The end results so far have been two losses and that is unacceptable by anyone the game means something to.
-“Our team needs to get tougher,” Leach punched out.
+The end results this season so far have been two losses and that is unacceptable by any serious player or coach.
+“Our team needs to get tougher,” Leach fumed.
 It can be seen mentally (in the penalties) or in the plays themselves, but what truly concerns me is the physical toughness.

-I appreciated seeing the toughness Falk showed in the second quarter when he flew himself forward, going through Broncos defenders to get the first down.
+I appreciated seeing the grit Falk showed in the second quarter when he flew himself forward, going through Broncos defenders to get a first down.
 But then Wazzu's receiving corps dips and dives, losing yards or running out of bounds.
 I understand wanting to make a big play, but what has to be understood is the value of a first down and keeping the chains moving.

-The critiques being made, the frustrations of 0-2, I must at this point remind readers: this is September football.
-The goal of these non conference games is to prepare you for the "real" regular season and ultimately to have the best team possible come in the nine Pac-12 games to come.
+The critiques being made, the frustrations of an 0-2 start to the season, are coming to full boil.
+I must at this point remind fans: this is September football.
+The goal of these non-conference games is to prepare the team for the "real" regular season and ultimately to have the best team possible forn the nine Pac-12 games yet to come.

-WSU is playing winning football in many categories, and ultimately this will lead to W's.
-In Week Two, WSU's defense responded and settled in.
+WSU is playing winning football in many categories, and ultimately this will lead to Ws.
+In Week Two, WSU's defense responded and settled down.
 They got pressure at times and took the ball away.
-While the Cougar offense never truly looked in sync, they have moved the ball and put up points.
+While the Cougar offense never truly looked in on track, they have moved the ball and put up points.
 Special teams is a block away from making a game-changing return.

 As a team, WSU has shown fight and resolve, coming back from behind in both games to put themselves in a position to win.
 If WSU can right the ship and turn this thing around, it will all start with the men wearing the headsets.

 Toughness is a hard thing to coach and an even harder lesson to learn.
-This teams identify is still undetermined, that means its leaders and coaches have not imprinted a persona to follow.
-Next week gives them a chance to find themselves and their leaders, before Pac-12 play begins after the bye week.
+This team's identify is still undetermined, and that means its leaders and coaches have not imprinted a persona to follow.
+Next week gives the Cougars a chance to find themselves and their leaders, before Pac-12 play begins after the bye week.

 ABOUT THE AUTHOR: Jed Collins, 30, spent seven seasons in the NFL with eight teams, working his way from undrafted free agent and practice squad player to starting fullback for the New Orleans Saints and Detroit Lions.
 He retired after the 2015 season.
 From 2004-07 he was an all-everything standout at Washington State, where he played linebacker, fullback and tight end.
 “Jedzilla,” as Cougar fans affectionately dubbed him, earned second-team All-Pac-10 honors as a senior in 2007 after catching 52 Alex Brink passes for 512 yards.
 Today he is an associate with the Seattle-based wealth management firm Brighton Jones.